gntlmnoffice/archlinux-guide/3-post-installation.md

   ```
 - Connect to a wifi network:
   ```
-  nmcli device wifi connect SSID password password
+  nmcli device wifi connect <network-name> password <password>
   ```
 - Use `nmtui` for a TUI similar to `wifi-menu` or `nm-connection-editor` for a GUI.

 ### 1.2.
 Using wifi-menu with netctl
 - Run `wifi-menu` and create a profile.
-Name it something memorable like **home**
+Name it something memorable like **home**, profiles are stored
+  as files on `/etc/netctl`, you can simply edit or remove them if you need to.
 - Run `netctl enable <name-of-your-profile>` and next time you boot it should connect to the wifi automatically.

 ## 2. Connect via ssh (optional)